 Birthplace: La Paz, Bolivia

-Alfonso Gumucio Dagron is a writer, filmmaker, journalist, photographer and development communication specialist.
-His father was Alfonso Gumucio Reyes, a leader of the Movimiento Nacionalista Revolucionario, Minister of Economy during the Government of Víctor Paz Estenssoro, and Ambassador to Uruguay and Spain.
+Alfonso Gumucio Dagron (born October 31, 1950) is a Bolivian writer, filmmaker, journalist, photographer and development communication specialist.
+His father was Alfonso Gumucio Reyes, a leader of the Movimiento Nacionalista Revolucionario (MNR), Minister of Economy during the Government of Víctor Paz Estenssoro, and Ambassador to Uruguay and Spain.
 He is the author of several books on film and [communication for social change, as well as documentary films, photographic exhibits and hundreds of articles in journals.
 He has worked in five continents on social development projects, as a communication for development specialist.
-Because of his involvement as progressive journalist he has twice been forced to live in exile, first ...more on Wikipedia
+Because of his involvement as progressive journalist he has twice ...more on Wikipedia